JiaGengChang/codeforces/README.md

 A solution bank for division 2 problems on codeforces, and dotfiles for the text editor and terminal I use.

-This repo is mainly to help sync my solutions across multiple machines.
+This repo is mainly to help sync my work across machines.

 ## Horitonztal mode
 Opened by entering `vs` from command line.
 Also showing NERDtree vim plugin.